Amberdeshbhratar/Group_5_CS_258/README.md

 4.create a .env file in CS258-project directory

 <br></br>
-5.Now add api keys in the .env file the key values respectively are:
+5.Now add api keys in the .env file the key and their values respectively are:

 ```css
 REACT_APP_API_URL=https://judge0-ce.p.rapidapi.com/submissions